 Your network — your own volunteer groups and colleagues

-You can create a volunteer sign-up sheet following this volunteer sign-up sheet example to gather interest from the community.
+You can create a volunteer sign-up sheet to gather interest from the community.
 It includes some of the different assignments that might be available at your Startup Week.
-You can also access a volunteers outreach email template.
+You can also access a volunteer outreach email template along with the sign up sheet on the Preflight Community Platform.

 Communication makes a huge difference.
 Please consider the following practices when organizing.